 It’s common to be asked to design a distributed file system, such as GFS, in system design interviews.
 To prepare for this system design interview question, check out the System Design Interview resources in Grokking Modern System Design for Engineers & Managers.

 The Hadoop Distributed File System (HDFS) is a distributed file system that handles large sets of data and runs on commodity hardware.
 It was built to store unstructured data.
 HDFS is a more simplified version of GFS.
 A lot of its architectural decisions are inspired by the GFS design.
 HDFS is built around the idea that the most efficient data processing pattern is a “write once, read many times” pattern.

 Knowing system design patterns is very important because they can be applied to all types of distributed systems.
 They also play a major role in system design interviews.
 System design patterns refer to common design problems related to distributed systems and their solutions.
 Let’s take a look at some commonly used patterns.
-If you want to learn more about common system design patterns, this system design interview prep course covers 20 system design patterns.

 Bloom filters are probabilistic data structures designed to answer the set membership question: Is this element present in the set?

 Bloom filters are highly space-efficient and do not store actual items.
 They determine whether an item does not exist in a set or if an item might exist in a set.
 They can’t tell if an item is definitely present in a set.
 An empty Bloom filter is a bit vector with all bits set to zero.
 In the graphic below, each cell represents a bit.
 The number below the bit is its index in a 10-bit vector.